 Other doulas have called this concept, “flipping pancakes.”

-Before doing this or other gravity-dependent techniques, relax the abdomen with Rebozo sifting, a sacral release and an inversion.
+Before doing this or other gravity-dependent techniques, relax the abdomen with Rebozo sifting, a Standing Sacral Release and an inversion.

 Roll-over to get to 10 centimeters dilation

 The Roll-over is also useful to reduce an anterior lip.
 An anterior lip is when a bit of cervix, less than a complete circle of cervix, is coming in front of the head.
-The mother wants to push or the care giver wants her to push.
-Instead of having the care giver manually push the cervical lip back over the head (which doesn't address the cause), the mother might try a round of the Roll-over tecnhiques.
+The mother wants to push or the caregiver wants her to push.
+Instead of having the caregiver manually push the cervical lip back over the head (which doesn’t address the cause), the mother might try a round of the Roll-over techniques.